 The European Free Trade Association

 The European Free Trade Association (EFTA) currently has four members: Iceland, Liechtenstein, Norway and Switzerland.
-The EIB has been active in financing projects in EFTA since 1994.

 EFTA is the EU’s third largest trading partner and the four EFTA nations are widely known for their developed economies as well as their obvious proximity to the European Union, be that geographically, politically or culturally.

-The Bank has been supporting projects in the four countries since the establishment of the EIB EFTA Loan Facility in 1994.
+With a total investment of EUR 4.2 billion, the Bank has been supporting projects in the four countries since the establishment of the EIB EFTA Loan Facility in 1994.

 Blue chip markets